Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 a few things from the Abilis web interface to understand what's happening and possibly fix it yourself.

-Troubleshooting flow — follow these steps when the internet is not working.Networking > Info — the Overview page.
+Troubleshooting flow — follow these steps when the internet is not working.Networking > Info — status indicators showing connection health.
 Green smileys = connection is up.
 A red smiley means that connection has a problem.

 Step 1: Can you reach the Abilis?